likethebourbon/winter-git/README.md

 ## Using the web app

-The web app is not yet available on a public website.
-Until it is, you can explore the dataset by running it locally.
-View the [installation instructions](/instructions.md) to get started.
+The app is available at [https://winter.evanwilliams.dev](https://winter.evanwilliams.dev).